Web SDK Demo Application

 On this page

 You can use the Web SDK demo application to understand how the Web SDK communicates with the 3DS Server through different API requests and responses.
 It shows the internal communication that happens when a merchant website sends a request to the 3DS Server to process a transaction and the further steps in the transaction authentication process.
-You can review the request and response body to see the information sent and received by the Web SDK.
+You can review the request and response body to review the information sent and received by the Web SDK.

 The Web SDK demo application is interactive and easy to use.
 Each page on the demo application provides a high-level overview of the method selected for the demo.
 Go ahead and add or edit the field values to simulate different authentication (frictionless and challenge) and error scenarios.